michaelrtobias/RWSTestFakeStore/README.md

 ## Welcome to Michael's Market!!!

-### Michael's MArket is an e-commerce applictaion uilt with react
+### Michael's Market is an e-commerce applictaion uilt with react

 ##### Below are are few scripts to run and or test the application